Florida LTV and down payment calculator, 2026 exam math.

 What is the lesser-of-value trap?+

 If a question gives both purchase price and appraised value, it may expect you to use the lower value as the loan base.
 This can make the down payment larger than the simple difference between price and the target LTV loan.
+If the stem explicitly says loan-to-purchase-price or loan-to-appraised-value, use the named base instead.

 Is LTV the same as down payment percent?+

 No. LTV measures the loan compared with value.
 Down payment percent measures buyer cash compared with purchase price.
 They are opposites only in a clean scenario where price and value are the same.
+In a low-appraisal scenario, cash needed as a percent of purchase price can be higher than 100 percent minus LTV.

 Is this a real mortgage approval calculator?+